arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 <a name="segment3" />
 ### Integrating with SharePoint ###

-We've added authentication with Active Directory, but what our app users would really want is integration with all other enterprise services, including SharePoint and Office365.
+We've added authentication with Active Directory, but what our app users would really like is integration with all other enterprise services, including SharePoint and Office365.
 For example, the facilities department might want to create a document in their SharePoint site for every request they receive.
 It's easy to build that for them with Mobile Services.

 1. Switch to the **MobileService** backend project and open the **FacilityRequestController** class.